RichardLuo0/global-icon-pack-android/README.md

 ## Known Issues
 * If the launcher is slow to boot or crashes, switch to 'local' mode.
-* If it says "Please ensure the Xposed module has been enabled first" and you have the module enabled already.
-Try force stop then restart the app.
+* If it says "Please ensure the Xposed module has been enabled first" and you have the module enabled already, try force stopping then restart the app.
 * Regardless of the minimum SDK version, you must test compatibility with android versions below 14 by yourself.

 ## Help with localization